T0mSIlver/OCT_GANs/README.md

 The goal is to map dilated fundus examination (DFE) images to OCT images in order to enhance the diagnosis from a DFE image.
 We use a training dataset where DFEs are mapped to corresponding OCTs.
 We'll try to get coherent images that are at least 256px.
+This is the resolution the Centrale paper achieved.
+It is yet left to be seen whether using a more advanced network could yoeld coherent results.
+There is more fundus data available but OCT is more accurate with predicting pathologies.
+The two may be complementary as well.

 ### 4. Knowledge distillation
 I'll implement various knowledge distillation techniques where the teacher model will be trained on OCT images and the student on fundus images.